 Portsmouth Historical Society, founded in 1917, is a nonprofit devoted to championing the history, arts, and culture of the Portsmouth region through acquisitions, preservation, museum exhibitions, programs, and publications.
 It operates two facilities: Discover Portsmouth and the 1758 John Paul Jones House Museum and Garden, a national historic landmark.

-John Paul Jones House Museum and Gardens
+John Paul Jones Historic House Museum

 The house known today as the John Paul Jones house was built in 1758 for Gregory Purcell, a sea captain and merchant.
 When built, the house was considered to be at the edge of downtown and was amongst only a handful of stately three story homes in the city.